paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 #### ✅ Done

 -   **Core Rendering Pipeline:** All essential nodes for building and rendering a static 3D scene are implemented.
--   **In-Memory Processing:** Partitial scene preparation pipeline is handled in-memory to maximize speed.
+-   **In-Memory Processing:** The entire scene preparation pipeline, from loading meshes to generating the final HDF5 data, is now handled in-memory.
+This significantly improves performance by avoiding slow disk I/O.
 -   **Video Rendering:** A complete, dedicated workflow for video rendering is in place.
+-   **Light Animation:** Full animation support for lights, including position, rotation, scale, and emission.
 -   **Advanced Utilities:** Nodes for mesh combination, remeshing, and JSON-based scene loading are functional.
 -   **Custom UI Elements:** The nodes feature custom colors for better visual organization, and progress bars are implemented for long-running operations.
 -   **Bug Fixes:** Addressed various bugs related to file handling, data types, and temporary file management.